mlamoure/Alfred-Indigo-Workflow/README.md

 Change Log
 -----
+2013-05-22: Allowed for filtering of devices after querying Indigo, works on step 1 and 2

 2013-05-15: Many improvements to the coding.
 Added support for password protected Indigo servers.
 Added a separate configuration file to configure server, login, password, and debugging options.

 2013-05-10: Improved debugging, fixed bugs with devices being given the "isOn" command.
 Added some checks to see if the scripts had the appropriate permissions to execute.